Low-SES Students Face Cultural Mismatch on Placements

-Williams, Jordan and McLaughlin ask what low SES students experience as they secure placements and enter professional environments, and how these experiences can be explained through the “capital” students can draw on.
-The study uses a qualitative multiple-case design, focusing on four low SES students at a large urban Australian university, purposefully selected from a survey of over 200 students.
+Williams, Jordan and McLaughlin ask what low SES students experience as they secure placements and enter professional environments, and how those experiences can be explained through the “capital” students can draw on.
+The study uses a qualitative multiple-case design, focusing on four low SES students at a large urban Australian university, purposefully selected from a survey of more than 200 students.
+The takeaway for practitioners is clear: if placement success depends partly on cultural knowledge and confidence, universities need support models that surface those gaps early instead of assuming students will bridge them alone.

 The authors interpret the placement journey through a contemporary capital model of employability.
-In practice, this means paying attention to what students can draw on, including cultural knowledge of workplace norms and the confidence to navigate unfamiliar professional spaces.
+In practice, this means looking beyond formal skills to the cultural knowledge, professional language, and confidence students can draw on when they enter unfamiliar workplaces.

 One of the clearest findings is that students can experience the workplace as culturally unfamiliar.
 As the abstract summarises: